As a key supplier for the U.S. aerospace sector, Safran provides solutions in the areas of aircraft equipment, propulsion and related services.

 Through Messier-Bugatti-Dowty, Safran supports more than 22,000 aircraft making over 35,000 landings globally each day – leveraging a U.S. presence that includes a state-of-the-art production facility in Walton, Kentucky; a repair station in Miami, Florida; and offices in Sterling, Virginia and Seattle, Washington.

 Safran’s aerospace capabilities also include advanced electrical wiring solutions for commercial airliners that span the entire system development cycle – from preliminary studies to production and operational support, as well as technical assistance and investigations.
-In the U.S., this wiring systems activity for civil aircraft is managed by Safran operating unit Labinal Inc. of Texas – which supplies electrical connection systems for the full lines of Airbus and Boeing commercial jetliners.
+In the U.S., this wiring systems activity for civil aircraft is managed by Safran operating unit Labinal Power Systems – which supplies electrical connection systems for the full lines of Airbus and Boeing commercial jetliners.

 A benchmark in propulsion system development and production is the Cincinnati, Ohio-based CFM International joint venture of the Safran group’s Snecma and GE Aviation.
 CFM International’s product line of CFM56 jet engines power more than 8,000 aircraft worldwide, including Boeing 737s and Airbus A320 Family jetliners.